obsidian-tasks-group/obsidian-tasks/docs/migration.md

 >   - This happens on the Obsidian Help site, so is outside my control

 ### Tips for reviewing

-> [!tip] Tips for reviewing the new documentation
->
-> - You can view the new site at: [publish.obsidian.md/tasks](https://publish.obsidian.md/tasks)
->   - At the end of each page, there is a **handy link** to the equivalent page on the old site.

 > [!tip] Tips - things I will probably put in a 'how to use the docs' page
 >